How Medical Billing Codes Work

 Medical codes standardize the description of healthcare services for billing purposes.
 Instead of each provider describing services in their own words, codes provide a common vocabulary that computers can process and payers can understand.

 Codes serve multiple purposes.
 They identify what conditions were treated (diagnosis codes) and what was done (procedure codes).
 They determine whether services are covered, how much will be paid, and whether the treatment was appropriate for the condition.
+The scale of the system is substantial: ICD-10-CM contains approximately 70,000 diagnosis codes, while the CPT system includes roughly 10,000 procedure codes, each with specific definitions and usage rules.

 The coding system also enables healthcare data analysis.
 Patterns in coded data reveal disease prevalence, treatment effectiveness, and cost trends.
 Public health surveillance, quality measurement, and research all depend on coded healthcare data.